Jameshughes2009/csforjs-17/Develop/Matching-Email.md

  - `u` Unicode: Makes the expression assume individual characters as code points, not code units, and thus match 32-bit characters as well.

 ### Grouping and Capturing
+Grouping Contrsucts in regex are used to group one or more chacter/sub-expressions, They are the variables between `

 ### Bracket Expressions